phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ```

 Note: "sound" and "soundname" are equivalent and are considered to be the same by the plugin.

+## Notification ID

+When setting the notification ID or `notId` please make sure that you are not exceeding the [MAX_INT](https://developer.android.com/reference/java/lang/Integer.html#MAX_VALUE) value for Android.
+Using a value larger than MAX_INT will throw an exception which will be caught by the plugin and it will use a default value of `0`.

+This means you can't use the JavaScript's `Date.getMilliseconds()` or Java's `System.currentTimeMillis()` as they will give you a value greater than MAX_INT.

 # iOS Behaviour